matuteiglesias/journal/content/Dev/2024-03-05_Integrated_Firebase_into_Flask_and_Web_Application.md

 - Integrated Firebase into [[Flask]] applications for activity logging and user interaction, utilizing Firestore and the Firebase Emulator Suite.
 - Explored the integration of Firebase SDK into web applications, detailing methods using `<script>` tags and npm, and deployment on Google App Engine.
 - Evaluated Firebase Firestore's suitability for logging in the 'evaluar-app', considering scalability and operational limits.
-- Discussed best practices for Firebase integration, emphasizing security, version consistency, and [[error handling]].
+- Discussed best practices for Firebase integration, emphasizing security, version consistency, and error handling.

 ### Achievements
 - Successfully integrated Firebase into both frontend and backend applications, providing comprehensive setup instructions and deployment guidance.